YUUTO® DETOX – NATURAL DETOXIFICATION FORMULA

 A detox is your opportunity to give your body a break and allow your own self-cleansing and self-healing processes to kick into gear.
 Your body is innately intelligent and a period of cleansing is the perfect way to hit the reset button and start on a path to a healthier, happier, more vibrant you!

 Psyllium Husk: In any detox program, it’s important to make sure that the wastes being drawn from the body are able to leave the body as well.
-Psyllium husk acts as a natural laxative, and is an ingredient in Metamucil.
+Psyllium husk acts as a natural laxative, and is the main ingredient in Yuuto® DETOX formula.
 Psyllium husk comes from the seed of the plant Plantago ovata.
-Psyllium husk is a soluble fiber best known for its ability to treat constipation.
+Psyllium husk is a soluble fiber best known for its ability to help with constipation.

 Health Benefits of Psyllium Husk: